osi/mulgara/README.txt

-doc      Documentation, both sources and generated lib      Components external to this project (read only) obj      Generated files scripts  Scripts used by the build process src      Source code test     Test results (auto generated)
+doc      Documentation, both sources and generated lib      Components external to this project (read only) obj      Generated files rules    Documentation for using rules, and RDFS rule data scripts  Scripts used by the build process src      Source code test     Test results (auto generated)